qingkaikong/blog/2017_22_searching_in_gmail/README.md

 ### Using different operators

-* Finding emails with 'Barack Obama' in subject line
+* Finding emails with Obama in subject line

 ```
 subject:Obama
 ```

-* Finding the unread emails from Barack Obama with attachment that emails
+* Finding the unread emails from Obama with attachment that emails

 ```
-is:unread from:Barack Obama has:attachment
+is:unread from:Obama has:attachment
 ```

 * Finding emails larger than 10 MB in size: